 Within Key Stage One the foundation of the child's learning habits are established.
-Homework will consist of short activities - for example learning number facts (KIRF's) and weekly spellings.
+Homework will consist of short activities - for example learning number facts and spellings.
 However, the majority of homework in Key Stage One will consist of regular reading and book sharing.